KuroiRaku/ProjectGameOff2024/README.md

 * Hash map structure to manage music selection in the Music Manager blueprint
   * Used to avoid multiple booleans checked every frame
   * Used to facilitate the search of each music Value with a Key
-* Data tables and enums to manage the spells in the SpellBook blueprint
+* Arrays, data tables and enums to manage the spells in the SkillBook blueprint
-  * Used to make a data-oriented system to enable level and narrative designers to update content dynamically based on enum-driven IDs
+  * Used to make a data-oriented system to allow level and narrative designers to update content dynamically based on enum-driven IDs
-* Bubble sort algorithm in the SpellBook blueprint
+* Bubble sort algorithm in the SkillBook blueprint
-  * Used to sort the spells appearing in each SpellBook in the order in which they appear in the Spell widget
+  * Used to sort the spells appearing in each SkillBook in the order in which they appear in the Loadout widget
 * Graph structure to manage the game endings in the GameEndingsManager blueprint (each game ending can be triggered by one or more missions)
-  *
+  * Used to efficiently store the completed missions and check if a ending is unlocked or not
+  * Used 2 Maps: one to store the completed missions, and another one to store the game endings, also acting as a graph node, with a boolean "Unlocked"

 ## Bugs to fix/features to add